Chanute, Kansas: Colleges

-Chanute's only college is the Neosho County Community College known locally as NCCC, or sometimes as NC3.
 Neosho County Community College is a public, two-year institution, that currently provides post-secondary education for just under 3,200 students.

 Primary and secondary

-The community is served by Chanute USD 413 public school district, which includes one elementary school, one middle school, and one high school.
-Chanute Elementary School is the city's elementary school, Royster Middle School is the city's middle school, and Chanute High School is the city's high school.
+The community is served by Chanute USD 413 public school district, which includes one elementary school (Chanute Elementary), one middle school (Royster Middle), and one high school (Chanute High School).
 Chanute's public school system also includes Chanute High School-affiliated New Beginnings Academy, a program for students lacking credits to graduate and designed for individuals who have dropped out or are in danger of dropping out of high school.
 High school credits for New Beginnings Academy are provided by Chanute High School.

-In 1961 Chanute had at least 3 elementary schools, Alcot, Murray Hill and James B Hutton.
-Alcot was located in the northwest section of Chanute in the vicinity of Highland Park.
-Murray Hill was located on 3rd Street bounded on the East by Garfield Avenue.
-It is now listed in the National Register of Historic Places also is a senior living home.
-The front of James B. Hutton was located on Ashby Avenue on the west side and Katy Avenue on the east side between 6th and 7th Streets.
-It is currently used as a religious center noted by web maps.
+In 1961 Chanute had at least 5 elementary schools listed in the 1960-61 Kansas Educational Directory, Alcott, James B Hutton, Lincoln, Murray Hill and Roosevelt.
+Alcott was located at 500 North Forest in the northwest section of Chanute in the vicinity of Highland Park and is currently repurposed as a church.
+The front of James B. Hutton was located at 600 South Ashby and is currently repurposed as a church.
+Lincoln was located at Main and Allen.
+Murray Hill was located on 3rd Street bounded on the East by Garfield Avenue and is now listed in the National Register of Historic Places and is currently repurposed as a senior living home.
+Roosevelt was located at 1506 S Evergreen and has been repurposed as a single family home.

 Chanute is home to two private schools: Saint Patrick Catholic School and Chanute Christian Academy.
 Saint Patrick Catholic School provides schooling for students from pre-school (ages three to four) through the sixth grade while Chanute Christian Academy (CCA) provides schooling for students from kindergarten through the twelfth grade.
 The Kansas State Department of Education (KSDE) recognizes Saint Patrick Catholic School as an accredited, non-public school.
 Chanute Christian Academy is not listed as an accredited school on the KSDE website.